 I was absolutely thrilled when Envato became our launch partner.
 It's an honour to be supported by such a large and vibrant community.

 The thousands of tutorials, articles, video courses and ebooks on the Tuts+ network provide a wealth of material dedicated to teaching techniques and skills around open source products and projects.
-One of the best examples is Nettuts+ where editor Jeffrey Way has been a major supporter and proponent of the Laravel PHP framework, through tutorials, promotion, and recently a presentation at the inaugural Laracon.

 Open Source Contributors.